1) Spiral Review

-The most effective test prep method I’ve found is using spiral review throughout the year.
-Theย warm-upsย I use review previous concepts, reinforce current concepts, and introduce new ones.
-This way, we are always solidifying concepts (“prepping for the test”), and as we get closer to test time, the warm-ups give us a chance to discuss concepts that might show up in the testing, but that we won’t cover until after the testing occurs.ย Using these warm-ups may put me a little ‘behind’ in the curriculum on a daily basis, because they take time; but it helps solidify understanding and puts my students a little ahead with other concepts at the same time.
-I’m good with that:-)
+- This way, we are always solidifying concepts (“prepping for the test”), and as we get closer to test time, the warm-ups give us a chance to discuss concepts that might show up in the testing, but that we won’t cover until after the testing occurs.

 2) Turn Review Into a Game

-Sometimes we’ve usedย a Jeopardy-type game, with the standard categories being the categories and the level of difficulty increasing with the number of points.
-We’ve also used a Deal or No Deal type game, where teams of students answer a question (I use task cards from our different units as the questions).
+- We’ve also used a Deal or No Deal type game, where teams of students answer a question (I use task cards from our different units as the questions).
 If they get the answer correct, they get to choose a case, and the cases hold different point values.

-โThese games can span several days with a mix of concepts, or can focus on different standards on different days.
+These games can span several days with a mix of concepts, or can focus on different standards on different days.

-Your test prep can include centers, to be implemented over the course of a week or two.
+Your test prep strategies can include centers, to be implemented over the course of a week or two.

-- I often use Footloose games as a center, usingย cards from the different units we’ve covered.
+- I often use Footloose games as a center, using cards from the different units we’ve covered.

 - One center can be a teacher-directed center that focuses on concepts you may not have gotten to in the curriculum yet.
 For me, that’s often surface area and volume.

 - I also use the computers as a center.
-This works especially well if you have a subscription like Study Island or something along those lines that offers practice based on the standards.โ
+This works especially well if you have a subscription like Study Island or something along those lines that offers practice based on the standards.

-Try a structured review as part of your test prep.
-Display multiple choice questions for the whole group to solve and then select their answers.
+- Display multiple choice questions for the whole group to solve and then select their answers.
 Together, analyze the answers and discuss why incorrect answers were chosen.
 Discuss how some answers could be eliminated.

-I love to use mini-whiteboards for this type of review – students just seem to have more fun figuring out problems on their own personal whiteboards!
-I also like to haveย students discuss their answers/compare their work with a partner or two and try come to a consensus, before discussing as a whole group.
+I also like to have students discuss their answers/compare their work with a partner or two and try come to a consensus, before discussing as a whole group.

-โTo help with a structured review, I’ve created test prep packets and task cards for both 6th and 7th grades.
+To help with a structured review, I’ve created test prep packets and task cards for both 6th and 7th grades.

-Test prep needs to include a discussion of, and practice of, test-taking strategies.
-Sometimes, it’s not that students don’t understand how to complete a math problem.
-Sometimes, they miss information in the problem or misunderstand what the question is asking.
 It’s important to take some time to practice test-taking strategies.
 Of course, this is something to focus on throughout the year, but it doesn’t hurt to have a refresher before test-taking begins.
 The strategies I focus on the most are:

 - Read directions